QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

 $$

-Applying a "poor man's version" of a "stocastic "gradient descent" method for finding a zero of a function leads to the following update rule for parameters:
+Applying a "poor man's version" of a **stochastic gradient descent** algorithm for finding a zero of a function leads to the following update rule for parameters:

 $$
 p_{k+1}=p_k-\alpha\frac{d \mathcal{L}}{dx_{N+1}}\frac{dx_{N+1}}{dp_k}